 This is an advanced portfolio development studio course with emphasis on design projects in package design, creating finished comps, and delivering professional oral presentations.
-Prerequisite(s): ART 1073, DES 3293 or concurrent enrollment in 3293 with a minimum grade of "C".
+Prerequisite(s): DES 1023, 1033, 1043, 1053 and 3293 (or concurrent enrollment in 3293) with a minimum grade of "C".
 Enrollment is open to Graphic Design majors only.
-Sophomore standing.
+Sophomore standing or above.